-Criteria JORC Code explanation Commentary Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 Drilling and sampling has been undertaken during three distinct periods since the discovery of mineralisation.
 These are pre-mine exploration (1968-1971) and during mine operations (1972-1984) holes ("V", "D", and "F" prefixed holes) by Anglovaal Ltd (also known as the Anglovaal Group, "Anglovaal"), and current drilling (2017 to present) by Orion Minerals Ltd (Orion).
 Anglovaal: For diamond drilling carried out by Anglovaal between 1968 and 1984, there is limited information available on sampling techniques for core.
 However, with exploration and resource management being carried out under the supervision of Anglovaal, it is considered by the Competent Person that there would be procedures in place to industry best practice standard at that time.
 This is based on the Competent Persons knowledge of exploration carried out by Anglovaal and discussions with personnel employed by Anglovaal.
 The exploration and resource management were under the professional supervision of Dr Danie Krige an internationally recognised expert of the time who published peer reviewed papers based on the sampling data.
-The sampling was successful in defining a resource estimate which was used as the basis of successful mine development and operation over a 20-year period.
+The sampling was successful mine development and operation over a 20-year period.
 Drilling of the original surface exploration holes was carried out 200m - 250m line spacing.
 Underground exploration holes were not drilled on a regular spacing.
-Surface drill exploration samples were all sent to Anglovaal Research Laboratory at Rand Leases Mine and underground drill samples to the mine laboratory for analyses.
-4 No records on the sampling methodology.
-Orion: Orion:Diamond core cut at core yard and half core taken as sample.
-Diamond core cut at core yard and natificate taken as sample.
-Diamond core sampled on 1m intervals where possible, sample lengths adjusted to ensure samples do not cross geological boundaries or other features.
+Surface drill exploration samples were all sent to Anglovaal Research Laboratory of Rand Leases Mine and underground drill samples to the mine laboratory for analyses.
+No records on the sampling methodology used are available.
+Orion: Diamond core is cut at the core yard and half core is taken as the sample.
+The core is sampled at 1m intervals where possible with sample lengths adjusted to ensure samples do not cross geological boundaries or other features.